Natural Sciences and Engineering Research Council of Canada

 Using a maximum of two pages, provide a letter of support that addresses details of the project you are supporting in relation to the specific funding opportunity and includes the following information:

-• Your organization’s reasons for being involved in the proposed collaboration
+• Your organization’s reasons for being involved in the proposed project

 • The anticipated interactions of your organization’s personnel with the research team